The Salton Sea

 - Facial Horror: Pooh-bear's nose, or lack thereof

 - Framing the Guilty Party: Sort of.
 Danny gives his neighbour some illegal drugs to plant in her apartment so she can call the cops on her boyfriend.
-Though the boygfriend only guilty of being abusive and holding her daughter captive.
-Planting the evidence doesn't work out though.
+The boyfriend is only guilty of being abusive and holding her daughter captive.
+Planting the evidence doesn't work out.

 - Honey Trap: A much lighter version, but Danny's next door neighbour, whom he almost becomes intimate with, actually sets him up because her boyfriend has her daughter held hostage.